tessus/react-native-version-info/README.md

 ### Why the jump from version `0.6.2` to `1.0.0`?

 The package is considered stable.
 To follow the [semantic versioning](https://semver.org/) specification the version had to be set to `1.0.0`.

+### Why does Automatic Linking not work for iOS?

+It does.
+However, please be aware of the following (from the [react-native documentation](https://facebook.github.io/react-native/docs/linking-libraries-ios#automatic-linking)): *If your iOS project is using CocoaPods (contains Podfile) and linked library has podspec file, then react-native link will link library using Podfile.*
+In such a case, don't forget to run `pod update`.

 ## Usage